 \subsubsection{Pseudospectral analysis}

-Finding the pseudospectra of the viscous operator $\mathsfbi{L}_{m\kappa}$, we obtain evidence that the spectra $\sigma_p^{\nu}$ and $\sigma_c^{\nu}$ virtually fill the area of numerical eigenvalues being randomly scattered.
-As \citet{Mao2011} observed, $\varepsilon$-pseudospectra around the potential and critical-layer eigenvalues appears to enclose the whole area when $\varepsilon$ is trivial, which are given in figure \ref{fig:viscous_pseudospectra}.
-Furthermore, we present the $\varepsilon$-pseudospectrum where $\varepsilon$ is as small as $10^{-14}$, which is much smaller than what \citet{Mao2011} or \citet{Bolle2020} used.
-Thus, we believe this observation gives a strong empirical support of the continuity of two spectra that we numerically resolved.
+Finding the pseudospectra of the viscous operator $\mathsfbi{L}_{m\kappa}$, we can obtain evidence that the spectra $\sigma_p^{\nu}$ and $\sigma_c^{\nu}$ fill the continuous region in the complex $\sigma$-plane, as depicted in the schematic in figure \ref{fig:spectrum_scheme}.
+According to \citet{Mao2011}, the $\varepsilon$-pseudospectra around the potential and critical-layer eigenvalues seem to enclose the entire area when $\varepsilon$ is small, as shown in figure \ref{fig:viscous_pseudospectra}.
+In addition, we present the $\varepsilon$-pseudospectrum with $\varepsilon$ as small as $10^{-14}$, which is much smaller than the values used by \citet{Mao2011} or \citet{Bolle2020}.
+Therefore, we believe that our observation provides strong empirical support for the continuity of the non-normal region that we have numerically resolved.